col-1002/OSEP-Notes/Modules/README.md

 The following content is written based on the OSEP course syllabus.
 This knowledge is gleaned from the Internet (Blogs, Github, Pages, and News).

+I did NOT copy the content of the OSEP course.

 ---

 ## Client-Side Attacks